ajhenley/gitbook/whatis_jquery.md

 ```
 In the code above, the $ will revert back to its meaning in original library.
 You'll still be able to use the full function name jQuery as well as the new alias $j in the rest of your application.
 The new alias can be named anything you'd like: jq, $J, awesomeQuery, etc.

-####What can jQuery do?
+####What can You do with jQuery?
-Use the $ to make it easy to refer to elements

 jQuery makes it easy to hide and show a section of your page.
-Simply wrap that section in a Div tag and use the tag's id attribute to access it.
-The show/hide that tag and all hte code it contains.
+Wrap that section in a Div tag and use the tag's id attribute to access it.
+Then show/hide that tag and all the code it contains.
+We'll try this now by adding a button to control the toggle and wrapping a contact form around some div tags. jQuery also makes it easy to set content.
+We'll have jQuery

-Show and Hide a Section of Your Page
+####Show and Hide a Section of Your Page

-Get or Set Content
+####Get or Set Content

-Modify the CSS
+####Make Changes to the CSS